aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/key_areas_in_data.md

 ![Corrplot](../assets/images/charts/corrplot_chart.png)

 At times, you will face a situation in which sponsor claims that their domain knowledge is accurate in determining the predictive features while our exploratory data analysis (EDA) lends limited support for it.
-You could attempt some denoising techniques and check if the correlation improves.
+You could attempt some denoising techniques (e.g. outlier removal, averaging/binning) and check if the correlation improves.
 If it does not improve, this might be due to some confounding effect of a third feature that may influence the relationship between target and feature of interest.

 3. Is the data at the correct granularity?